hackeriet/blog/_posts/2023-04-15-perl-http-tiny-insecure-tls-default-affects-cpan-modules.md

 > **NOTE:** This post summarizes security problems caused by the insecure default
 > and how it affects code relying on it for https.
 For a
-> discussion on how to address this problem, please see
+> discussion on how this is being addressed upstream, please see
 > [RFC: Making SSL_verify safer](https://github.com/chansen/p5-http-tiny/issues/152)